aleksei-berezkin/typique/demos/README.md

 All applications feature:

 * Dark / light theme synchronized with your system settings
+* CSS vars
 * Global styles
-* Sharing vars between CSS and runtime
+* Sharing data between CSS and runtime
-* Adaptive and accessible layout
+* Responsive and accessible layout
 * Build step to output styles as a script

 ## Note on TypeScript setup

-All apps don't have explicits deps neither on `typescript` nor on `typique` because they are part of the monorepo workspace, therefore use `typescript` + `typique` pair from the workspace root.
-If opened separately in IDE, the `typescript` version from the workspace root needs to be used (for VS Code, this is configured via the `typescript.tsdk` setting in `.vscode/settings.json` in each project).
-This is because IDE a) can run only one version of the TypeScript server, and b) TS plugins must reside in the same `node_modules` as the workspace `typescript` installation, regardless of `tsconfig.json` location relative to the workspace root.
+All apps don't have explicits deps neither on `typescript` nor on `typique` because they are part of the monorepo workspace, and use `typescript` + `typique` pair from the workspace root.
+This is becaus:

+* IDEs can only run one version of the TypeScript server, and
+* TS plugins must reside in the same `node_modules` as the workspace `typescript` installation, regardless of projects' `tsconfig.json` location

+If some app is opened separately in IDE, the `typescript` version from the workspace root needs to be used to have the plugin work:

+* In VS Code, this is configured via the `typescript.tsdk` setting in `.vscode/settings.json` — it's set in each project
+* In WebStorm, this is configured via **Settings** UI.

 ## nextjs-search